 - Motorists, pedestrians, and cyclists typically prefer shady streets.
-Shade provides protection from heat and sun and contributes to the spatial definition of a street. - In hot and arid climates providing shade for pedestrians is necessary to encouraging sidewalk level activity for the whole year.
+Shade provides protection from heat and sun and contributes to the spatial definition of a street (see Image 3). - In hot and arid climates providing shade for pedestrians is necessary to encouraging sidewalk level activity for the whole year.

-- Architectural encroachments over the sidewalk such as awnings, arcades, and cantilevered balconies are another way to protect pedestrians from the elements and meanwhile shield storefronts from glare. - Allow for construction of engineered shade over city rightof-way.
+- Architectural encroachments over the sidewalk such as awnings, arcades, and cantilevered balconies are another way to protect pedestrians from the elements and meanwhile shield storefronts from glare (see Image 2). - Allow for construction of engineered shade over city rightof-way. - Locating a station in a median requires shade structures that do not distract drivers and that allow buses to pull up close to the station (see Image 5).

-- Engineered shade standards should be incorporated in the current zoning ordinance to require structures to be designed with non-heat loading construction materials, - If lights are used consider solar powered LED's to eliminate the need for electrical service to the structure. - Shade can be provided with canopy trees or architectural encroachments over the sidewalk. - Canopy trees should be planted in a planting strip between the sidewalk and the street in order to provide continuous definition and shade for both the street and the sidewalk.
+- Engineered shade standards should be incorporated in the current zoning ordinance to require structures to be designed with non-heat loading construction materials, - If lights are used consider solar powered LED's to eliminate the need for electrical service to the structure. - Shade can be provided with canopy trees or architectural encroachments over the sidewalk (see Image 1). - Canopy trees should be planted in a planting strip between the sidewalk and the street in order to provide continuous definition and shade for both the street and the sidewalk.